-Next, hit the website with a browser, http://localhost:8080/ (change localhost to ip address of the server) to start the first time configuration wizard.
+Next, hit the website with a browser, http://krypton:8080/ to start the first time configuration wizard.

 If you have been following these notes on how to setup Ubuntu, your firewall may be enabled.
-Make sure to enable access to port 8080.
+Make sure to enable access to port 8080